Cameron Radis

 Copied!

-Mr. Radis has over a decade of experience using technology to provide accounting and financial consulting services relating to investigations, data analytics, litigations and disputes, compliance monitoring, improper financial reporting, fraud and corruption, and process improvement engagements.
-He has worked with clients across a range of industries, including financial and professional services, higher education, cryptocurrency, insurance, life sciences, technology, healthcare, commodities trading, manufacturing, fintech, natural resource exploitation, and telecommunications.
+Mr. Radis brings more than a decade of experience using data analytics, forensic technology, and business intelligence to support complex investigations, monitorships, compliance reviews, regulatory responses, and disputes.
+He has worked with clients across a range of industries, including financial services, higher education, technology, healthcare, insurance, life sciences, government contracting, manufacturing, fintech, natural resources, and telecommunications.

 Prior to joining A&M, Mr. Radis served as Senior Director of Analytics and Data Strategy at Ankura and as a forensic technology professional at EY, where he executed cross-border investigations throughout North and South America, the Middle East, Europe, and Asia.

-Mr. Radis earned a bachelor’s degree in business economics, statistics, and analytics from Miami University and a master’s degree in business analytics (magna cum laude) from the University of Notre Dame.
-He is certified by the International Association of Privacy Professionals (IAPP) as an Artificial Intelligence Governance Professional (AIGP).
+Mr. Radis earned a bachelor’s degree in business economics, statistics, and analytics from Miami University and a master’s degree in business analytics from the University of Notre Dame.
+He is certified by the International Association of Privacy Professionals as an Artificial Intelligence Governance Professional and is a participant in Chicago Booth Executive Education’s Chief AI Officer program.

 Nine leading experts from A&M’s Disputes and Investigations practice were recognized in the Lexology Index 2026 Data Guide.
 The Lexology Index: Data Guide presents research into some of the best practitioners in the areas of data privacy and protection, security and information technology.